erikp9000/cpm-ndos/README.md

   - NECHO.COM - Send the string provided on the command line to the server and print the response
   - NSH.COM - Execute shell commands on server or log-into shell
+    - `nsh /trs4` - starts a Bash shell on the server with TERM=trs4
+    - `nsh /kaypro2x telnet` - starts a Bash shell on the server with TERM=kaypro2x and launches telnet
+    - It is not necessary to specify the terminal after the first invokation

 ## Known Issues